scala/scala-lang/blog/_posts/2022-09-29-scala-survey-2022-announcement.md

 ## About the survey

-Completing the survey should take 4-12 minutes.
-The survey is anonymous, and most of the questions are optional, so if you don’t have that much time, you don’t have to answer all of them.
+Completing the survey should take 4-12 minutes, and is anonymous.

+Your responses will help us understand Scala's strengths and weaknesses.
+They will also help in guiding the development priorities for the Scala team.

+We are interested in learning what libraries and tools people are using, what platforms they support, the future direction of tooling focus, where people are learning to use scala/training engineers, etc.

 **Who is the survey intended for?** Everyone.
 Whether you’re an experienced Scala Developer or just starting your Scala journey, we count on your participation.